Rules and Regulations

 Before you register

 The currents in the Öresund can be fickle, mischievous and strong at times.
-Therefore, a swimming speed of at least 3 km/h is required for solo and group swimmers.
+Therefore, a swimming speed of at least 3 km/h is required for solo swimmers.
 For relay swimmers, a swimming speed of 2.5 km/h is required.

 Support onboard the boat